 A urethral stricture may be

 A urethral stricture most commonly results from a previous injury.
-Prior infection, such as a sexually transmitted disease, is now an infrequent cause.
+Prior infection, such as a sexually transmitted infection, is now an infrequent cause.
 Often no cause can be found.

-Urologists (doctors who specialize in the diagnosis and treatment of disorders of the urinary tract and male reproductive system) diagnose strictures by obtaining an x-ray after putting radiopaque contrast agent into the urethra (retrograde urethrography) or by looking directly into the urethra through a flexible viewing tube (cystoscopy) after administering a lubricant containing a local anesthetic.
+Urologists (doctors who specialize in the diagnosis and treatment of disorders of the urinary tract and male reproductive system) diagnose strictures by obtaining an x-ray after putting radiopaque contrast agent into the urethra (retrograde urethrography Retrograde urography There are a variety of tests that can be used in the evaluation of a suspected kidney or urinary tract disorder.
+(See also Overview of the Urinary Tract.)
+X-rays are usually not helpful in evaluating... read more ) or by looking directly into the urethra through a flexible viewing tube (cystoscopy Cystoscopy A doctor can diagnose some disorders of the bladder and urethra (for example, bladder tumors, stones in the bladder, benign prostatic enlargement) by looking through a flexible viewing tube... read more ) after administering a lubricant containing a local anesthetic.

 To treat a stricture, urologists widen (dilate) the urethra by anesthetizing it and then inserting an instrument that forces the narrowing farther open.
 Sometimes urologists can cut the stricture open (urethrotomy) by passing an instrument into the urethra and using a small knife or a fiber laser to make the cuts.